dptools/dpdash/README-PNL.md

 **NOTE** If you have setup DPdash in a headless remote server, you should need to set up [reverse proxy](#reverse-proxy) to be able to view the login page in a web browser.

+### Configure

+Add and enable at least one configuration from the left taskbar.

 ### Quit